iCliniq Logo

 Welcome to icliniq.com.

-Sorry, to hear about your child's health issues; I understand what you are going through.
+Sorry to hear about your child's health issues; I understand what you are going through.

 A large ventricular septal defect (VSD) is associated with poor weight gain in babies.
 Due to reduced oxygen, the baby gets tired early while breastfeeding, which leads to poor weight gain.
-A 1 month-year-old baby's normal weight is between 7.49572 pounds - 12.54 pounds.
+A 1 month-year-old baby's normal weight is between 7.49572 pounds - and 12.54 pounds.
 So your baby's weight is fine as of now.

 I usually advise my patients to administer high-calorie formulas so that even if your baby feeds in small amounts, they can get the required nutrients.
 In severe cases, tube feeding is what I advise if necessary.
 But that is not necessary, as your baby's weight is fine for now.
-Hopefully, he would get better, as the Lasix would help his condition.
-I wish him a quick recovery.
+Hopefully, he will get better, as the Lasix will help with his condition.

 Thank you.